Arbroath railway station: History

-Until 1990, the station had 3 active platforms and was the terminus of a regular local service from and that called at all of the intermediate local stations between the latter station and here.

 Facilities

 The station building is built above the railway line and platforms, and contains the ticket office, lifts to platforms and toilets.
 Outside is a taxi rank drop-off point.
 Each of the platforms has a waiting room, a help point and a bench, whilst platform 1 also has a ticket machine, which is adjacent to the car park.

 Passenger volume

 The main origin or destination station for journeys to or from Arbroath in the 2022–23 period was Dundee, making up 115,522 of the 293,274 journeys (39.4%).